Bridlington's help for fire deaths family

 "They've been brilliant.
 It's like one big family's come together, the whole of Bridlington.

 "They were such lovely little children that that they've touched a lot of people and they've left a very big void in a lot of people's lives and we're filling it in any way we can with happy memories of them.

 "It's touched so many people and their sympathy is something of a comfort."

-Police have said there is nothing to indicate that the fire was anything other than an accident.
+Police have said there is nothing to indicate it was anything other than an accident.